marlonbarrios/duets-in-latent-space/README.md

 Born in Latent Space is a live lecture-performance that unfolds as a speculative, real-time collaboration between the artist and machine learning models.
 Seated before a laptop, Marlon Barrios Solano engages with generative AI systems to explore latent space—conceived not only as a technical structure, but as a realm of all possible stories.

 Latent space, in machine learning, refers to a high-dimensional abstract representation of data where compressed, hidden features are encoded.
 In this piece, it becomes a poetic and political territory—an unstable, generative dimension where memory, desire, identity, and imagination recombine through algorithmic play.
+In ML terms, each vignette functions as a seed, while the unfolding stories chart vectors through the latent space of every narrative that could exist.

 Through gestures, voice, and code, the performer navigates a shifting audiovisual landscape shaped by real-time responses from AI: generated text, images, and sound.
 The work combines storytelling, re-performance, movement scores, web-based interaction, and algorithmic improvisation.